Asqit/praceprojuniora/README.md

+# !!!!!
+Website is down and I do not plan to revive it... once domain name lease ends I will free it !!!!!

 # Junior Job Listings

 A Fresh-based web application that automatically scrapes and displays junior developer job listings from Czech job boards.